Xavierj2216/github-tutorial/README.md

   * Git reset --hard HEAD~ : undo commit, add, and edit
   * Undoing git push: First do git log to get the commit sha and q to quit git revert <sha code>
   * git reset --soft HEAD~: If you _only_ want to _add_ more changes to the previous commit, or change the commit message1
+---

+### Collaboration
+* To **fork** (make a copy of the orginial project in github which allows you to push into because its your own copy)
+  * a project in github you have to go to the page where the project is located > in the top-right where you see the word Fork > click it and wait for the process to finish, now you have successfully forked the project
+* After forking the project you need to clone it, go to your own copy of the project you fork, in the middle-right you should see clone or download, now click that > copy the url > go to your c9.io workspace > and paste it in the command line by typing _git clone_url
+* Now that you have fork and clone the project, you might want to suggest some edits, first make some edits that you suggest, add it, commit, and then push
+* You should see your changes in github by going into that specific repo you made the changes to
+* In the middle-left of that page you should see **New pull request** > click that > then click create pull request > fill in the parts if you want > now make the pull request
+* The edits will only effect the original project if the creator of the original project accept those changes, they will also need to do git pull for the changes to shows in there github